intuit/Traverser/README.md

 At the core, Traverser enumerates nodes in the internal traversal loop.
 Traveser uses [visitors](https://en.wikipedia.org/wiki/Visitor_pattern) to take actions for each enumerated node.
-Result of these visitor's actions controls Traverser internal loop.
+Result of these visitor's actions controls traverser internal loop.

 * `CONTINUE`